beet-software/dorm/docs/docs/engines/sqlite.md

 web support requires SQLite WASM and worker assets.
 Declare Boolean columns as `BOOLEAN` so the engine can restore SQLite integer values as Dart `bool` values.

-The engine does not expose SQLite-native statements, indexes, migrations, or connection management through the dORM API.
-Use the supplied `SqliteDatabase` directly for those operations when they are part of application setup.
+The optional `SqliteMigrationAdapter` exposes the portable migration contract through `dorm_migrations`.
+It handles explicit SQL DDL/DML and records history in a reserved table.
+Use the supplied `SqliteDatabase` directly for indexes, connection management, or SQLite features outside that contract.